soundxyz/sound-protocol/README.md

 ## Specification

 See [spec](./spec.md) for current protocol specification.
 For details on how to build and run a custom minter instance, see section ["Adding a custom minter module"](./spec.md#adding-a-custom-minter-module) section in spec.
-Documenation coming soon.
+Documentation coming soon.

 ## Addresses